chanstst/virus_prediction/README.md

 In evaluation of our model, we look to the confusion matrix which shows the precision and recall trade-off, with priority given to recall.
 On top of this, we also refer to the ROC-AUC score to measure how good our model is in classifying between WNV presence or not.

 #### The Team
+Jordan Nalpon, Zawanah Sainuddin, Stephen Chan

-General Assembly Data Science Immersive (DSI 19), Singapore Jordan Nalpon, Zawanah Sainuddin, Stephen Chan
+From General Assembly Data Science Immersive (DSI 19), Singapore

 ## Executive Summary
 The objective of this project is to identify areas where WNV is present and subsequently allow for targeted efforts to curb the spread of WNV.